danielneil/Shark/doc/README.PLUGINS.md

   -c CHECKSUM, --checksum CHECKSUM
                         The expected checksum, alarms if mismatch.
   -l IGNORELINE, --ignoreLine IGNORELINE
-                        Ignore a specific line of the returned source code -g [GENERATE], --generate [GENERATE]
+                        Ignore a specific line of the returned source code ( -g [GENERATE], --generate [GENERATE]
                         Get the checksum for a specific website.
 Used to create/refresh checksums
+  -s [SCREENSHOT], --screenshot [SCREENSHOT]
+                        Instead of diffing the source code of a webpage (default), use a checksum of a screenshot instead
 ## <a name="check_vix"/>check_vix

 **Usage:** check_vix.py [-h]